In a nutshell

 GEN exists to build bridges between policy-makers, governments, NGOs, academics, entrepreneurs, activists, community networks and ecologically-minded individuals across the globe in order to develop strategies for a global transition to resilient communities and cultures.

-In summary, we are joined by a broad sense or a spirit of community.
+In summary, we are joined by a spirit of community.

 The land is shared communally and consists mainly of open meadow land, with some clumps of trees, and a strip of woodland along one border.
 There are gardens immediately around the houses, and two ponds.